Why high schoolers should think about their résumé now

-Whether or not you’ll need a resume is split depending on which internship you apply for, but you should definitely bank on having one in case it is required.
-Looking ahead to the future, you’ll definitely need a resume for internships aimed at undergrad and graduate students.
+Whether you’ll need a résumé depends on which internship you apply for, but you should definitely bank on having one in case it is required.
+Looking ahead to the future, you’ll definitely need a résumé for internships aimed at undergrad and graduate students.

 Much like everything else on this list, the sooner you start building a résumé, the better it will be, and the more it will stand out.

 Getting accepted into college is half the battle.
 The other half is figuring out how to pay for it.
-Many college scholarships don’t require a resume.
-However, if you want your application to stand out among the potential hundreds of candidates, a document outlining your accomplishments and merit will certainly do that.
+Many college scholarships don’t require a résumé.
+However, if you want your scholarship application to stand out among the potential hundreds of candidates, a document outlining your accomplishments and merit will certainly do that.

 If you feel as though the application limits your ability to shine, you should treat your résumé as the place to make that happen.
 By adding on a CV, you’ve already separated yourself from those who didn’t.

-In conclusion, it’s never too early to start thinking about a resume.
-For most students in high school, you can generally navigate the next few years without a resume.
+In conclusion, it’s never too early to start thinking about a résumé.
+For most students in high school, you can generally navigate the next few years without one.
 But if you want to hold yourself above the competition and ahead of the curve, you should really consider sitting down and crafting one.

 If you’re like me and dread the idea of opening a blank page on Microsoft Word and staring at it with no direction, Augustana College has a few pointers on how to get started and a few do’s and don’ts.

 Autumn Peele graduated from Augustana College in May 2021.
 A geology major with a theatre minor, she has had a lifelong passion for paleontology.
 She plans to attend grad school and specialize in vertebrate paleontology and continuing her education after earning her bachelor's degree.
 On campus, Autumn is the vice president of the Udden Geology Club and is a student worker for Augustana's web services and new media department.